Last Updated on February 20, 2023

 19. Real Estate Investment Trusts (REIT):

 Gold, silver, platinum, and other precious metals are categorized as bullion.
 The worth of bullion is determined by its mass and purity.
-It is available in the form of coins, bars, ingots, jewelry, ornaments and can also buy in form of electronic certificates.
-It is one of the most preferred investment avenues in India.
+It is available in the form of coins, bars, ingots, jewelry, ornaments and can also be bought in the form of electronic certificates.
+It is one of the most preferred investment avenues.

 22. Foreign Currency: